nickmyers998/nickmyers998/README.md

 My name is Nicholas Myers and I'm an electrical engineering senior at the University of North Florida with minors in Computing and Mathematics.

 This is my GitHub page where all of my personal and school projects are available for public view.
-Each project is located in a separate folder alongside contextual documents.
+Each project is located in a separate repository alongside contextual documents.

 My primary programming languages include: